 You Spend More Than You Save

-You Don't Have a Realistic Plan In Place
+You Have Not Set a Realistic Goal

 You Don’t Know How to Start Saving for Your Retirement